Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 that you provide, allowing you to focus on business logic while the processor holds responsibility for managing the underlying consumer operations including checkpointing and load balancing.

-While load balancing is a feature we will be adding in the next update, you can see how to use the `EventProcessor` in the below example, where we use an [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
+While load balancing is ypically useful when running multiples instances of `EventProcessor` across multiple processes or even hosts, you can see it action in the below example, where we use an [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
+We pass the `InMemoryPartitionManager` to both instances of `EventProcessor` so that state about which partitions are being processed by which instances of `EventProcessor` can be shared.

 ```javascript
 class SamplePartitionProcessor extends PartitionProcessor {